if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Is true if the rigidbody is active and has been forced into the active state.
+   * `bool` - Returns `true` if the rigidbody is active and has been forced into the active state.

-The IsRigidBodyForcedActive method checks to see if the rigidbody on the controller object has been forced into the active state.
+The IsRigidBodyForcedActive method checks to see if the rigidbody on the Interact Touch has been forced into the active state.

 #### ForceStopTouching/0